best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 ````

-Another developer, or even "future you", would be unable to correctly understand what you intended these variable names to represent.
-Therefore - strive to avoid cryptic and single letter identifiers.
+Another developer, or even 'future you', would be unable to correctly interpret what these variable names to represent.
+Therefore, you should strive to avoid cryptic or single-letter identifiers.

 That said, there are situations where some seemingly cryptic identifiers make sense.
-Using single letters to name variables is suitable when implementing methodologies from underlying mathematical notation.

-However, even in these cases one must make sure that the formulas being implemented are clear, readily available to the reader and are consistently reflected in the code throughout the implementation of the mathematical portion.
-Citing the source o
+Using single letters to name variables is suitable when implementing methodologies from mathematical notation.
+However, even in these cases you must make sure that the formulas being implemented are clear, readily available to the reader and are consistent throughout  your code.
+Be sure to cite the source of the mathematical formula in these cases.

 In other cases, using variable names that contain a few (3 or so) informative words can drastically improve the readability of your code.
 How these words are separated (be it `CamelCase` or `snake_case`) will depend on your language of choice.